LawlietDN/TPA/README.md

 ## Features

-- Analyzes *actual* subway motion from MTA’s GTFS-Realtime feed—makes no assumptions about official “delay” reporting
+- Analyzes *actual* subway motion from MTA’s GTFS-Realtime feed, makes no assumptions about official “delay” reporting
 - Computes **physical dwell time** (actual time a train spends at a station) and **true lateness** (difference between observed and scheduled arrivals)
 - Deterministic, replayable sessions (no API key needed for demo)
 - Fully local; uses SQLite to maintain a rolling history for 7 days